Documenting service assets

 Create a list of information that is processed, stored and transmitted as part of the service, along with information used to support technology operations and the components that allow the service to function.

-Examples of service information assets
+Examples of service information assets might include:

-- User’s personally identifiable information
+- user’s personally identifiable information (PII)

-- Employee’s personally identifiable information
+- employee’s personally identifiable information

-Examples of technology information assets
+Examples of technology information assets might include:

-- System user credentials
+- system user credentials

-- Configuration files
+- configuration files

-- Event logs
+- event logs

-Examples of service technology component assets
+Examples of service technology component assets might include:

-- Databases
+- databases

-- Applications
+- applications

 - Platform-as-a-Service (PaaS)